Agile-TNG/Agile-TNG.github.io/source/_posts/2014-04-02-agile-council.markdown

 - Spotify
 ---

-A scalable consensus game based on the traditional Iroquois protocol of councils and treaties.
-Agile Parliament enables communities and enterprises to make decisions together without deferring to hierarchies of accountable individuals.
+A scalable consensus game based on the traditional Haudenosaunee protocol of councils and treaties.
+Iroquois Councils enable communities and enterprises to make decisions together without deferring to hierarchies of accountable individuals.